Jonny Greenwood: 2017–2020: Phantom Thread and The Power of the Dog

-2021—present: the Smile
+2021–2023: the Smile and Jarak Qaribak

 In 2021, Greenwood debuted a new band, the Smile, with Yorke and the jazz drummer Tom Skinner.
 Greenwood said the project was a way for him and Yorke to work together during the COVID-19 lockdowns.
-The Smile made their surprise debut in a performance streamed by Glastonbury Festival on May 22, with Greenwood playing guitar and bass.
+Pitchfork attributed the Smile to Greenwood's frustration with Radiohead's slow working pace and his desire to release records that are "90 percent as good [that] come out twice as often".
+The Smile made their surprise debut in a performance streamed by Glastonbury Festival on 22 May, with Greenwood playing guitar and bass.

 The Guardian critic Alexis Petridis said the Smile "sound like a simultaneously more skeletal and knottier version of Radiohead", exploring more progressive rock influences with unusual time signatures, complex riffs and "hard-driving" motorik psychedelia.
 In May 2022, the Smile released their debut album, A Light for Attracting Attention, and began an international tour.
-Greenwood and Yorke contributed music to the sixth series of the television drama Peaky Blinders in 2022.
+Greenwood and Yorke contributed music to the sixth series of the television drama Peaky Blinders, broadcast that year.

+Greenwood composed and conducted strings for the Pretenders song "I Think About You Daily", released in June 2023.
+On 9 June, Greenwood and the Israeli musician Dudu Tassa released Jarak Qaribak, comprising reworkings of Middle Eastern love songs.
+It was produced by Greenwood and Tassa and mixed by Godrich, and features several Middle Eastern musicians.
+Greenwood said he and Tassa had "tried to imagine what Kraftwerk would have done if they'd been in Cairo in the 1970s".
+He denied any intent to make a political point with the album, and said: "I do understand that as soon as you do anything in that part of the world it becomes political ... possibly especially if it's artistic."
+A European tour for Jarak Qaribak was canceled following the outbreak of the Gaza war in 2023.